Pfizer COVID-19 shot expanded to US children as young as 12 | Health

-COVID-19 vaccines finally are headed for more kids as US regulators on Monday expanded use of Pfizer's shot to those as young as 12, sparking a race to protect middle and high school students before they head back to class in the fall.
+US regulators on Monday expanded the use of Pfizer's COVID-19 vaccine to children as young as 12, offering a way to protect the nation's adolescents before they head back to school in the fall and paving the way for them to return to more normal activities.

-Shots could begin as soon as a federal vaccine advisory committee issues recommendations for using the two-dose vaccine in 12- to 15-year-olds, expected Wednesday.
+Shots could begin as soon as Thursday, after a federal vaccine advisory committee issues recommendations for using the two-dose vaccine in 12- to 15-year-olds.
+An announcement is expected Wednesday.

-The Food and Drug Administration declared the Pfizer vaccine is safe and offers strong protection for younger teens based on testing of more than 2,000 U.S. volunteers ages 12 to 15.
-The study found no cases of COVID-19 among fully vaccinated adolescents compared to 18 among kids given dummy shots.
+The Food and Drug Administration declared that the Pfizer vaccine is safe and offers strong protection for younger teens based on testing of more than 2,000 US volunteers ages 12 to 15.
+The agency noted there were no cases of COVID-19 among fully vaccinated adolescents compared with 16 among kids given dummy shots.
 More intriguing, researchers found the kids developed higher levels of virus-fighting antibodies than earlier studies measured in young adults.

-The FDA decision means her 13-year-old son soon could be eligible, leaving only her 11-year-old son who would be unvaccinated.
-The family hasn't yet resumed going to church, and summer vacation will be a road trip so they don't have to get on a plane.
+The FDA decision means her 13-year-old son soon could be eligible, leaving only her 11-year-old son unvaccinated.
+The family has not yet resumed going to church, and summer vacation will be a road trip so they do not have to get on a plane.

 “We can't really go back to normal because two-fifths of our family don't have protection,” Vittitoe said.

+“The light at the end of the tunnel is growing, and today it got a little brighter,” Biden said in a statement.

-Pfizer isn't the only company seeking to lower the age limit for its vaccine.
+Pfizer is not the only company seeking to lower the age limit for its vaccine.
 Moderna recently said preliminary results from its study in 12- to 17-year-olds show strong protection and no serious side effects.
-Another U.S. company, Novavax, has a COVID-19 vaccine in late-stage development and just began a study in 12- to 17-year-olds as well.
+Another US company, Novavax, has a COVID-19 vaccine in late-stage development and just began a study in 12- to 17-year-olds.

 Next up is testing whether the vaccine works for even younger children.
-Both Pfizer and Moderna have begun U.S. studies in children ages 6 months to 11 years.
+Both Pfizer and Moderna have begun US studies in children ages 6 months to 11 years.
 Those studies explore whether babies, preschoolers and elementary-age kids will need different doses than teens and adults.
-Gruber said Pfizer expects its first results sometime in the fall.
+Gruber said Pfizer expects its first results in the fall.

-Outside of the U.S., AstraZeneca is studying its vaccine among 6- to 17-year-olds in Britain.
-And in China, Sinovac recently announced it has submitted preliminary data to Chinese regulators showing its vaccine is safe in children as young as 3.
+Outside of the US, AstraZeneca is studying its vaccine among 6- to 17-year-olds in Britain.
+And in China, Sinovac recently announced that it has submitted preliminary data to Chinese regulators showing its vaccine is safe in children as young as 3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)